Watch the uneasy first trailer for 'Inside No.9' season 5

 “Deep breath,” he captioned an image of a finished script on Twitter.
 “Here we go again.
 Series 5.”

-Speaking previously on what fans could expect from the next season, Steve Pemberton explained: “Our aim for the series as a whole is for people to think, ‘My God, I have never seen anything like that’.”
+Speaking previously of what fans could expect from the next season, Steve Pemberton explained: “Our aim for the series as a whole is for people to think, ‘My God, I have never seen anything like that’.”

 The fourth run of the BBC Two show hit screens over two years ago, on January 2, 2018.
 In the following October, it returned for a special Halloween episode which was hailed as “incredible” by fans.